ducanhnguyen/cft4cpp-core/README.md

 ## Set up
 - Import CFT4cpp-core to Eclipse.
-- Add libraries stored in /lib/
 - Install IDE Dev-cpp (https://sourceforge.net/projects/orwelldevcpp/).
 We use the compiler of Dev-Cpp.

 ## Run the experiment
 # Step 1.
-Configure: Go to /local/setting.properties
+Create the configuration file

 (i) Configure the compiler of Dev-cpp
 + GNU_GCC_PATH: the absolute path of gcc.exe